 You’d expect LEGO kits to be somewhat immune from mathematics, but that’s not the case, as Samuel Arbesman of Wired’s Social Dimension demonstrated most recently.
-However to start out with, it’s necessary to think how humans combine things together, in general.
+However, to start out with, it’s necessary to think about how humans combine things together, in general.

 In most cases, our daily objects are made up of smaller pieces that are combined in complicated and diverse ways.
 This is true whether it’s a circuit that’s made out of resistors and capacitors, or living things, which are made up of cells, neurons, and much more.
 There is a certain diversity when it comes to putting components together and orchestrating a system.
 The question that came to Mark Changizi was, does the variety of the pieces grow in tandem with the size of the system or do larger circuits just have more types of pieces?
 Or do they simply use the same handful of parts, over and over again, to make something more complex?